denrico-njit/module12/README.md

-# Module 11 — FastAPI Calculator
+# Module 12 — FastAPI Calculator with User Authentication

-A FastAPI application with a PostgreSQL backend, full test suite, and a CI/CD pipeline that builds, scans, and deploys a Docker image.
+A FastAPI application with user authentication (JWT), BREAD calculation endpoints, a PostgreSQL backend, full test suite, and a CI/CD pipeline that builds, scans, and deploys a Docker image.

 **Docker Hub:** https://hub.docker.com/r/de269/module11